 The final illustrations showing what happened to the villagers: The music goes from quaint and upbeat to ominously chilling as we see men from Los Illuminados herding everyone into the church, a man is held down while Saddler's minions ready his injection, another man faces away from his concerned family with a demonic look on his face, a small child sits in a high chair either dead or dying while her indifferent mother stands nearby, a crowd gasps in horror as a parasite rips its way out of someone's throat and his head hangs off to the side...

 While the normal Plagas' habit of blasting out of their hosts' heads is pretty disturbing on its own, this◊ collection of scrapped concept ideas look like they've been plucked straight out of a Junji Ito manga.

 During the short segment where you control Ashley, you are left completely unarmed and the only thing you can use against your enemies are lamps that Ashley throws but even then, it's not enough.

 The worst part is after you get past the Zealots.
 You descend into a dark room, a creepy drone constantly playing in the background, the only source of light coming from Ashley's flashlight, and in there, you see various armor statues scattered around the place.
 Eventually, after solving a relatively easy puzzle, you enter a room where you obtain the serpent ornament.
-And then, after hearing some mechanical noises, everything you hear is nothing but the clangs of the now conscious armor statues, coming to get you.
+And then, after hearing some mechanical noises, all you hear is the noisy clanging of the now conscious armor statues, coming to get you.